 Cancelling within 24 hours normally requires full payment.

 Please take a shower or bath not too long before your appointment.
 Massaging an unclean body is not pleasant, and you will not get the full benefit from the treatment.

 Also, use the toilet if you need to.
 Receiving a massage whilst having a full bladder isn’t very relaxing.

 Wear clothing that is either appropriate for the treatment or is easily removed if required.
-(See ‘Undressing’ below.)
+(See ‘Undressing’ and 'Draping' below.)